 You’ll notice I didn’t make my goal to get a certain amount of sleep each night.
 Any fellow mom knows this is a goal you don’t always have control over.
 While I can control what time I get into bed, I can’t predict when my littles will wake me up at 8 a.m. versus 6 a.m.
 Though I crave kid-free time at night, this can often lead to staying up way later than necessary, usually to binge-watch a show.

 My goal is to set a reasonable bedtime that allows for evening time to enjoy myself but also sets me up to get a decent amount of sleep before I’m woken up by my kids in the morning.
-For me, this will be a goal of being in bed by 9:30 p.m., but it will be different for everyone.
+For me, that bedtime will be 9:30 p.m., but it will differ for everyone.